 My weird is unique and that’s great.
 My mum raised me to be my own person and not follow the trend of others.
 Although I found this difficult in my teens (let’s not mention the Slipknot years) I have really come in to my own as an adult.
 I know who I am and I’m not ashamed of it.
 Yes, I am eccentric compared to my peers but at least I own it.

 It’s made me strong and independent.
 My strength all comes from my mother.
-I watched that woman be a full time parent, student and worker in a stressful job all at the same time and honestly, I still have no idea how she did it.
+I watched that woman be a full-time parent to an only child, student, and worker in a stressful job all at the same time, and honestly, I still have no idea how she did it.
 Sometimes I step back and remember that and it helps me get through the rest of my day.
 If I’m stressed I remember what my mum did for her career and how hard she worked.
 It didn’t come easy, as it shouldn’t, which means my career won’t come about easily either.

 I thrive in situations where I can teach myself.
 Photography, writing, ukulele (well I’m working on that one…).
 This definitely comes with being an only child.
 Not only did it mean I had more time to focus solely on my personal passions, it also meant that I am used to self teaching.
 Because my mum worked a lot to make money to give me the best life possible I learned to be self sufficient when it came to learning important things.
 I’ve taught myself how to cook (once again, still working on this one.
 I’m only 22), how to write and read with less difficulty (I am dyslexic – a word I just discovered I can’t actually spell), how to take good photographs, how to set up websites and how to write blog posts.
 All of which I am immensely proud of.